m4ttsch/omscs-notes-notes/computer-networks/introduction-history-and-internet-architecture.md

 ## The Hourglass Shape of Internet Architecture

 The Internet protocol stack has a layered architecture that resembles an hourglass shape. **Was the Internet architecture always shaped like an hourglass, and there has always been a single protocol at the network layer?** If we look back in the early nineties, we will see that there were several other network-layer protocols that were competing with IPv4.
-For example, Novell’s IPX and the X.25 network protocol used in Frame Relay.
+For example, Novell's IPX and the X.25 network protocol used in Frame Relay.
 So the network layer did not include only one protocol, but there were multiple protocols that were competing with each other at that time.

 ![](https://assets.omscs.io/notes/0017.png)